yuezhouhu/yuezhouhu.github.io/_pages/about.md

 # Research Interests

 My research interests include **efficient machine learning**, particularly efficient training and inference.
 Recently, I am focusing on dynamic sparse training, quantization and speculative decoding.
 I want to break the monopoly of unicorns in AI and make deep learning affordable and accessible for every researcher.

+Feel free to contact me via email or ask me any questions at my [Askbox](https://box.n3ko.cc/_/2by4).